View of Yaounde, capital of Cameroon

 Background The heavy legacy of colonialism

-From 1884 until the First World War, Cameroon was a German colony.
+From 1884 until the First World War, Cameroon was what was called a German protectorate.
 Subsequently the country was divided into two mandate territories, administered by France and the United Kingdom, respectively.

 Francophone Cameroon became independent in 1960.
 The people of British Cameroon had to decide in 1961 whether they wanted to belong to Cameroon or Nigeria.
 The northern part opted for becoming part of Nigeria, while the southern region formed a federal republic with francophone Cameroon.